Francis Crick played a decisive role in the 1953 discovery of DNA’s double helix structure and its ability to replicate.

 Frustrated that Franklin and Wilkins at King’s College seemed to be piling up data, but making no progress interpreting it, Bragg let loose his maverick DNA fanatics Crick and Watson.

 It was now a race.
 But not everyone in the field knew it.
-Rosalind Franklin, a methodical perfectionist, who would be leaving her job at King’s in March, had long refused to build a scale model of DNA.
+Rosalind Franklin, a methodical perfectionist, who was scheduled to leave her job at King’s in March, had long refused to build a scale model of DNA.
 She now tentatively started one.
 She was barely communicating with her colleague Maurice Wilkins.

 Crick and Watson, meanwhile, were fizzing with ideas – arguing and communicating freely – making meaningful progress with their DNA model.